COS-IN/iluvatar-faas/src/Ilúvatar/docs/TODOs/BUGS.md

 Currently we just use processor shares on cgroups.
 These allow a function to use several cores if nothing else is running on them.
 Bad for a number of reasons.

-## Queueless async invocations

-Currently they aren't started running at all.
-A minor problem...
-Only for the queueless impl